-The new IBM quantum computer presents a record coherence time of 90 seconds, according to company data.
-The North American multinational has also announced a quantum computer of 20-qubits that will be available in the cloud for customers who use their services at the end of 2017.
+According to company data, the new IBM quantum computer presents a record coherence time of 90 seconds.
+The North American multinational has also announced a quantum computer of 20 qubits that will be available in the cloud for customers who use their services at the end of 2017.

-The announcement has been made in the IEEE Industry Summit on the Future of Computing, which is celebrated in Washington.
-There IBM has explained the characteristics of its new commercially available quantum computer, a breakthrough in its product portfolio after presenting the 5-qubit version last year, also available as a cloud service for its users.
-At the moment the company has not specified when it could offer the quantum prototype of 50 qubits to its customers.
+The announcement was made in the IEEE Industry Summit on the Future of Computing, which is celebrated in Washington.
+There IBM has explained the characteristics of its new commercially available quantum computer, a breakthrough in its product portfolio after presenting the 5-qubit version last year, which is also available as a cloud service for its users.
+At the moment, the company has not specified when it could offer its customers the quantum prototype of 50 qubits.

 We have been focused on developing technology with the potential to create value for our customers and the world,” explains Dario Gil, Vice President of Artificial Intelligence (AI) and IBM Q Systems in the company’s research division.
 “We can scale IBM processors to 50-qubits due to tremendous achievements in science and engineering, and these latest milestones show that we are making quantum systems available quickly, which could offer an advantage in addressing issues beyond classic computers – Gil said in a statement released by IBM.

-This type of computers, based on the principles of quantum physics, will serve us in the future to perform very powerful calculations that will help us, for example, in the design of new materials or in the development of drugs.
-For these computers to become a reality in computing, beyond the prototypes designed so far, researchers must solve one of the main challenges to date.
-Given that quantum computers are very susceptible to errors that may occur, it is necessary to improve the isolation of these computers because of the quantum bits, unlike normal bits, they are very sensitive and any interaction you have with the environment can completely modify the calculation.
+This type of computer, based on the principles of quantum physics, will serve us in the future to perform very powerful calculations that will help us, for example, in the design of new materials or in the development of drugs.
+For these computers to become a reality in computing, researchers must solve one of the main challenges to date beyond the prototypes designed so far.
+Given that quantum computers are very susceptible to errors that may occur, it is necessary to improve the isolation of these computers because quantum bits, unlike normal bits, are very sensitive, and any interaction you have with the environment can completely modify the calculation.